The Complete 2026 Ecommerce Calendar for Businesses

 February begins with Black History Month which celebrates the achievements of African Americans throughout history.

-The month then winds down with Valentine's Day often marked by giving gifts in celebration of love and romance.
+The month then winds down with Valentine's Day, often marked by gift-giving in celebration of love and romance.

 February 1: Start of Black History Month